 No flipping

-Cooking bacon in the oven is definitely a set it and forget it kind of cooking process.
-It requires no flipping or rotating the baking sheet.
+Cooking bacon in the oven is definitely a set-it-and-forget-it kind of cooking process.
+It requires no flipping or rotating the sheet pan.

 No baking rack

-There seems to be a misconception that you must cook your bacon on a baking rack that is placed on top of your baking sheet.
-The perk of cooking it in the oven is less clean up.
+There seems to be a misconception that you must cook your bacon on a baking rack that is placed on top of your sheet pan.
+The perk of cooking it in the oven is less cleanup.

 A baking rack filled with bacon grease is a major pain in the ass to clean.
 Plus, I noticed it didn’t really make that much of a difference in terms of crispiness.

-- Line.
-Line a half baking sheet with parchment paper.
+1. Line a sheet pan with parchment paper.

 Ingredients